lukechilds/docker-electrumx/README.md

 You can view all ElectrumX environment variables here: https://github.com/kyuupichan/electrumx/blob/master/docs/environment.rst

+The envrironment variable `COIN` defaults to `BitcoinSegwit`, so it is not required to specify it unless you want to use this for some other ShitCoin.
+Values can be found here: `https://github.com/kyuupichan/electrumx/blob/master/electrumx/lib/coins.py`.

 ### TCP Port

 By default only the SSL port is exposed.
 You can expose the unencrypted TCP port with `-p 50001:50001`, although this is strongly discouraged.